Longest weakly increasing subsequences of discrete random walks on the integers with heavy tailed distribution of increments: Discussion

 For the random walks with heavy-tailed increments, \ie, with $\alpha<2$, the LIS investigated here displayed the same qualitative behavior found before for the LIS of random walks with continuous heavy-tailed distribution of increments.
 In particular, all exponents $\theta$ fall within the rigorous bounds (\ref{eq:infinite}).
+Quantitatively, however, the values of $\theta$ obtained here for the discrete Zipf-distributed walks differ from those reported for continuous heavy-tailed walks at the same nominal $\alpha$ \cite{lisjpa,lispre,ultrafat} by amounts that exceed the quoted statistical uncertainties.
+This is to be expected: the underlying increment distributions are different (discrete Zipf vs.\ continuous Pareto, Student-$t$, or stable laws), the discrete setting permits plateaus that contribute non-trivially to the weak LIS in a way that continuous walks cannot replicate, and the model-selection methodology adopted here (NLS with inverse-variance weighting and ANOVA) differs from the exploratory fits used in earlier studies.
+The agreement with prior work is therefore at the level of the universal qualitative pattern --- a continuously varying exponent $\theta(\alpha)>1/2$ for $\alpha<2$ saturating to $\theta=1/2$ for $\alpha\geq 2$ --- rather than at the level of individual exponent values, which are non-universal across distributions and walk types.
 The ratio plots and stability analysis presented in Section~\ref{sec:compare} support a pure power law $\langle{L_{n}}\rangle \sim an^{\theta}$ for $\alpha \leq 1$, with a continuously varying exponent $\theta$ that increases as $\alpha$ decreases.
 The case $\alpha=3/2$ appears transitional, and the case $\alpha=1/2$ requires caution due to anomalous behavior at the largest walk lengths studied.
 The theoretical upper bound for $\theta$, obtained by considering an ultra-fat tailed random walk without any finite moment, is $\theta < 0.815$ \cite{pemantle,ultrafat}.
+We note that the ANOVA evidence at $\alpha=3/2$, together with the gradual evolution of the effective exponents, suggests that the crossover between the power-law and logarithmic-correction regimes is not sharp in finite-size data, even though the theoretical boundary is at $\alpha=2$ (finite vs.\ infinite variance).
+The apparent onset of pure power-law scaling below $\alpha=2$ may thus reflect a slow crossover rather than a distinct phase boundary.
+Moreover, the rate at which the asymptotic scaling regime is reached varies considerably with $\alpha$: for $\alpha \leq 1$, the heavy-tail-dominated power-law behavior sets in relatively quickly, whereas for $\alpha=1/2$ the extreme volatility of the walk demands longer sequences, and for $\alpha \geq 2$ convergence to the $\sqrt{n}\mku\log{n}$ form is inherently slow due to the logarithmic correction itself.

 For $\alpha \geq 2$ and the simple random walk, the data are consistent with $\theta = 1/2$ and a logarithmic correction, $\langle{L_{n}}\rangle \sim \sqrt{n}\mku(a+b\log{n})$.
 The stability analysis shows that the elevated exponent $\theta \simeq 0.54$ found in Model~I is an artifact of the $\log{n}$ term being absorbed into the power law.
 The weighted NLS analysis of Section~\ref{sec:anova} confirms this interpretation: although the ANOVA formally rejects $\delta=0$ ($\theta=1/2$), the estimated $\hat{\delta} \approx 0.03$ is precisely the finite-size bias expected from the logarithmically slow convergence.
 The coefficients $a$ and $b$ found here differ significantly from those obtained for random walks with continuous finite-variance distributions of increments ($a \approx b \approx 0.36$) \cite{lisjpa,hartmann,lispre}, reflecting the enhanced role of the logarithmic correction in the discrete setting, where it is rigorously established \cite{angel}.